GIDOO-code/Sudoku_Solver_Generator-v2/brief__Manual__.md

 ## 2.2 Solve / MultiSolve
 ### MultiSolve / |< / <
 - Find multiple algorithms applicable in the current situation.
 - A description of the selected algorithm appears in the box above.
-"Try click selection!'
+'Try click selection!'
   The candidate to be determined differs depending on the algorithm to be selected.
   'MultiSolve' is an analysis from the results of the selected algorithm.
 - The box below lists the applicable algorithms.
-- '|<’Returns to the beginning.
+- '|<’ Returns to the beginning.
 - '<' Returns to the previous state.
 ![](images/Manual_22MultiSolve.png)